 Purifying DNA from cell culture, or cutting it using restriction enzymes wouldn’t be of much use if we couldn’t visualize the DNA.
 Gel electrophoresis helps visualize the size and type of DNA extracted using PCR and restriction enzymes.
 It is also used to detect DNA inserts and knockouts.

 4. DNA Ligase

-Plasmids are small, circular pieces of DNA that are not part of the bacterial genome, but are capable of self-replication.
+Plasmids are small, circular pieces of DNA that are not part of the bacterial genome but are capable of self-replication.
 It is used as vectors to transport genes between microorganisms.
 Once the gene of interest has been amplified with PCR, the gene and plasmid are cut by restriction enzymes and ligated together.
-The resulting combination is known as arecombinant DNA.
-Viral (bacteriophage) DNA can also be used as a vector, as can cosmids which are recombinant plasmids containing bacteriophage genes.
+The resulting combination is known as Recombinant DNA.
+Viral (bacteriophage) DNA can also be used as a vector, as can cosmids, which are recombinant plasmids containing bacteriophage genes.

 Transformation is the process of transferring genetic material in a vector, such as a plasmid, into host cells.
 The host cells are exposed to an environmental change, such as electroporation, which makes them “competent” or temporarily permeable to the vector.
 The larger the plasmid, the lower the efficiency with which it is taken up by cells.

 Larger DNA segments are more easily cloned using bacteriophage, retrovirus, or other viral vectors or cosmids in a method called Transduction.
 Phage or viral vectors are often used in regenerative medicine but may cause the insertion of DNA in parts of our chromosomes where we don’t want it, causing complications and even cancer.